 - How Children Are Faring

-According to a 2011-12 California survey, more than half (53%) of children ages 2-11 ate five or more servings of fruits and vegetables daily, up from 48% in 2009.
-While the figure for youth ages 12-17 was substantially lower, at 26%, it also increased from 20% in 2009.
-The same 2011-12 survey found that about a third (37%) of children and teens ages 2-17 ate fast food two or more times in the past week, similar to previous years.
+According to the same survey, more than one-third (35%) of children ages 2-11 ate five or more servings of fruits and vegetables (excluding juice and fried potatoes) daily, compared to about a quarter (26%) of youth ages 12-17.
+The survey also found that 43% of children and youth ages 2-17 ate fast food two or more times in the preceding week, similar to previous years.
 Among counties with data, estimates of children and youth consuming fast food at least twice weekly ranged from 7% (Marin) to 62% (San Benito) in 2015-2016.

 - Policy Implications

-For more policy ideas and research on this topic, see the Research & Links section on kidsdata.org or visit Let’s Move, California Food Policy Advocates, the BreakfastFirst Campaign, and the Food Research & Action Center.
-Also see Policy Implications on kidsdata.org under the topics Family Income & Poverty, and Free/Reduced Price School Meals.
+For more policy ideas and research on this topic, see the Research & Links section on kidsdata.org or visit California Food Policy Advocates and Food Research and Action Center.
+Also see Policy Implications on kidsdata.org under Family Income and Poverty and Food Security.

 Sources for this narrative: